 - Consistently produce data driven resource requirement data views, metrics, and reports across business units or company-wide.
 This could also include financial and other business performance metrics for project portfolio analysis.

-You can do this with ProjStream’s tools, BOEMax and MaxTeam.
+You can do this with ProjStream’s basis of estimate and cost management tools, BOEMax and MaxTeam.
 How does this work?

 - Select proposals in the pipeline that you have a high probability of winning to include in the enterprise resource requirement data views.
 This helps to forecast what resources are required when based on the likely timing for the contract award.
 The benefit?
 Corporate resource managers have useful information to help them plan ahead to hire the right people or transition existing personnel from one project to the next.
 This increases their ability to predict resource capacity and demand.
 It also helps resource managers work with employees to enhance their skill sets and reduce attrition rates.

 - Immediately following contract award, the project control team can leverage the proposal cost estimate data in the estimate software to quickly create the time phased budget plan.
 They simply copy the data from BOEMax to the cost management software, MaxTeam.
 They have the complete set of data to rapidly transition from the project startup/planning phase to the execution phase.
 With the data structures, calendar, rates, resource structure, resource loaded schedule activities, time phased data, and basis of estimate documentation already in place, they can update the content to match the contract statement of work and period of performance.
 The goal is to create a time phased budget plan that accurately models how the work will be performed and what resources are required when.
 The benefit?
 The project manager can quickly produce a realistic staffing plan and work with the resource managers to secure resources, so they have confidence key resources will be available when they need them.